Obsidian Semantic

 { "operation": "vault", "action": "read", "params": { "path": "document.md", "returnFullFile": true } }

-The semantic workflow hints are defined in src/config/workflows.json
+The semantic workflow hints are defined in src/config/workflows.json and can be customized for your workflow preferences.

 The fragment retrieval system automatically activates when reading files to conserve tokens.
 You can control this behavior:

-for conceptual chunking (longer queries)When operations fail, the semantic interface provides intelligent recovery hints:
+returnFullFile: true parameter to get complete contentadaptive for keyword matching (1-2 word queries)proximity for finding related terms together (3-5 word queries)semantic for conceptual chunking (longer queries)When operations fail, the semantic interface provides intelligent recovery hints:

 { "error": { "code": "FILE_NOT_FOUND", "message": "File not found: daily/2024-01-15.md", "recovery_hints": [ { "description": "Create this file", "command": "vault(action='create', path='daily/2024-01-15.md')" }, { "description": "Search for similar files", "command": "vault(action='search', query='2024-01-15')" } ] } }

-file if present.
+The server automatically loads environment variables from a .env file if present.
 Variables can be set in order of precedence:

-file in the server directoryRequired variables:
+.env file in current working directory.env file in the server directoryRequired variables:

-- Your API key from the Local REST API pluginOptional variables:
+OBSIDIAN_API_KEY - Your API key from the Local REST API pluginOptional variables:

-- API URL (default: https://localhost:27124)
+OBSIDIAN_API_URL - API URL (default: https://localhost:27124)

-- Vault name for contextExample .env
+OBSIDIAN_VAULT_NAME - Vault name for contextExample .env file:

 OBSIDIAN_API_KEY=your-api-key-here